doronharitan/autoencoder/README.md

 # Conclusions
 (#add)
+1. dim of the arena is learned (add video)

 ## In this git you can find:
 - [Convolutional AutoEncoder](#convolutional-autoencoder) - short explanation on what I did and how I used it